-One of the most important father and mother of the groom responsibilities is to ask the couple how they can help, and how they wants them to be involved.
+One of the most important groom's parents responsibilities is to ask the couple how they can help, and how they wants them to be involved.
 They may want to assign the groom’s parents specific to-do’s, or can give them some options to choose from, such as planning events over the wedding weekend and researching a specific vendor category.

 5. Be available to help.